bsplku/dnnwsp/emotion_prediction/README.txt

 Deep neural network (DNN) with weight sparsity control (DNN-WSP; i.e., L1-norm regularization) improved the classification performance using whole-brain resting-state functional connectivity patterns of schizophrenia patient and healthy groups.
-Also, initializing DNN's weights through stacked auto-encoder enhanced he classification performance (Jang et al., Neuroimage 2017, Kim et al., Neuroimage, 2016).
+Also, initializing DNN's weights through stacked auto-encoder enhanced the classification performance (Jang et al., Neuroimage 2017, Kim et al., Neuroimage, 2016).

+The DNN code is for regression anlaysis to predict emotional responses (i.e., scores) from whole-brain fMRI data.
 The Python codes were modified from the DeepLearningTutorials (https://github.com/lisa-lab/DeepLearningTutorials) to apply a node-wise and layer-wise control of weight sparsity via Hoyer sparseness (Kim and Lee, PRNI2016 & ICASSP2017).